 Self-expression and creativity are encouraged through role-play, movement, dance and drama.
 The children have numerous opportunities to participate in structured, unstructured and spontaneous activities.
 As part of our structured activities we have a specialist drama teacher who comes in to work with the children on a Friday.

 The Montessori environment works on the continual development of the child’s physical body, as there is freedom of movement to participate all the time in both fine and gross motor activities.
-We have wonderful facilities, both inside and outside for the children to enjoy and maximize their physical development as well as a specialist yoga teacher who comes in on a Tuesday.
+We have wonderful facilities, both inside and outside for the children to enjoy and maximise their physical development as well as yoga on a Friday morning.

 We believe that spirituality in the child is nurtured through a sense of awe and wonder in the natural world in which we live and a respect for life.
 We celebrate Christian Festivals and also nurture an awareness of different creeds and denominations, as appropriate.